-"Proficiency-based learning" and "proficiency based graduation" refers to systems of instruction, assessment, grading and academic reporting that are based on students demonstrating mastery of the knowledge and skills they are expel to learn before they progress to the next less, get promoted to the next grade level, or receive a diploma. elear, share learning objectives, instruction, and common assessment tools for effective cycles of practice, feedback, assessment, and reflection with students, who are empowered by choice in their learning experiences and who are accorded multiple ways to demonstrate proficiency in knowledge and skills.
-In this system, "proficiencies" are SU/SD wide learning objectives used by educators and students to drive instruction and assess growth in new learning.
+"Proficiency-based learning" and "proficiency based graduation" refers to systems of instruction, assessment, grading and academic reporting that are based on students demonstrating mastery of the knowledge and skills they are expected! to learn before they progress to the next levels, get promoted to the next grade-level, or receive a diploma. clear, share learning objectives, instruction, and common assessment tools for effective cycles of practice, feedback, assessment, and reflection with students, who are empowered by choice in their learning experiences and who are accorded multiple ways to demonstrate proficiency in knowledge and skills.
+In

-Commented [SB11]: Not used in the rules.
+Not used in the rules.
 However, content moved to Instructional Strategies section.

-Commented [SB12]: Currently defined in law.
+Commented [13]: Currently defined in law.